permeoxidestinator/RoboticArm/README.md

 Methods:

 //attaches all Servos to the given pins
--	attach(int pinAxis1, int pinAxis2, int pinAxis3, int pinAxis4, int pinAxis5, int pinAxis6);
+* attach(int pinAxis1, int pinAxis2, int pinAxis3, int pinAxis4, int pinAxis5, int pinAxis6);

-	//moves the robot to a coordinate with the current set speed
+//moves the robot to a coordinate
 -	void move(int X, int Y, int Z, int U, int V, int W);

-	//moves the robot to a saved position with the current set speed
+//moves the robot to a saved position
--	void move(int inPosition[6]);
+* void move(int inPosition[6]);

 //Moves to the home-position {0, 125, 220, 0, 0, 0}
--	void moveHome();
+* void moveHome();

 //gets the current state as a String for observing or further programming
--	String getState();
+* String getState();

 //enables or disables the Serial printing of the current state
--	void setSerialSendState(bool sendState);
+* void setSerialSendState(bool sendState);